Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Our San Francisco sex crimes defense attorneys at Okabe & Haushalter explain that the policy comes as the city and other California cities are considering decriminalizing prostitution.

 Sex work advocates have long prompted authorities to shield prostitutes from being arrested at least when reporting violent crimes carried out by their clients, police officers or law enforcement officials.

-After all, arresting a sex offender, rapist or child sexual abuser contributes far more to promoting the public’s health and safety than arresting a sex worker does.
+After all, arresting a sex offender, rapist or child sexual abuser contributes far more to promote the public’s health and safety than arresting a sex worker does.

 Under the policy change, prostitutes – both juvenile and adult – will be able to report crimes without being arrested or prosecuted for misdemeanor prostitution and drug related offenses, our best sex crimes defense attorneys in San Francisco explain.

-The policy is seen as the first move on the course of providing more protections to sex workers, as the nation, and San Francisco in particular, has been weighing options to decriminalize prostitution.
+The policy is seen as the first move on the course of providing more protections to sex workers, like the nation, and San Francisco in particular, has been weighing options to decriminalize prostitution.